 Disk-directed I/O. Each IOP received one request, creating one new thread.
 The new thread computed the list of disk blocks involved, sorted the list by location, and informed the relevant disk threads.
-It then allocated two one-block buffers for each local disk, and created a thread to manage each buffer.
+It then allocated two one-block buffers2 for each local disk, and created a thread to manage each buffer.
 While not absolutely necessary, the threads simplified programming the concurrent activities.
 These buffer threads repeatedly transferred blocks, letting the disk thread choose which block to transfer next.
-When reading, they used a special "Memput" message to move data from the IOP memory to the CP memory, using DMA to and from the network.
-When writing, they sent a "Memget" message to the CP, causing it to reply with a message containing the requested data, again using DMA.
+When reading, they used Memput messages to move data from the IOP memory to the CP memories.
+When writing, they sent Memget messages to the CPs, causing them to reply with a message containing the requested data.
 When possible the thread sent concurrent Memget or Memput messages to many CPs.